AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 - Use the **[!UICONTROL Mapping ID]** field when an audience has a pre-existing Segment ID previously known to Magnite.

-- To add a **[!UICONTROL Mapping ID]** to an audience, click each audience row individually, and enter data in the right-hand column (see image above).
+- To add a **[!UICONTROL Mapping ID]** to an audience, select each audience row individually, and enter data in the right-hand column (see image above).
 If you do not want to add a Mapping ID, please enter NONE into the Mapping ID field.

 Select **[!UICONTROL Next]** and finalize the activation flow.